isle-project/isle-editor/docusaurus/website/docs/tex.md

 sidebar_label: LaTeX Equations
 ---

 `TeX` is an ISLE element that can be used to display LaTeX equations.
-Under the hood, the component uses [KaTeX](https://github.com/Khan/KaTeX) for blazingly fast rendering.

 ## Options